voidshard/wysteria/README.md

 ##Before You Start

-There are extra components that a wysteria server depends on, these are
+There are three components that a wysteria server uses in conjunction on to work, they are:
 - A database for long term storage
 - A 'searchbase' for indexing and running queries against
+- A middleware for ferrying data back and forth between server(s) and client(s)

-Each of these is behind an interface so it's easy to write implementations for your favourite solutions.
+Each of these components is behind an interface so it's easy to write implementations for your favourite solutions.
 Currently there are implementations for

 Databases
  - MongoDb